Toshio Suzuki (racing driver)

 Toshio Suzuki (鈴木 利男, Suzuki Toshio) is a former racing driver from Saitama Prefecture, Japan.

+He is unrelated to fellow racing driver Aguri Suzuki despite sharing a last name.

 Racing career

 As a youth, Suzuki won the All-Japan Kart Championships in 1975 and 1976.
 In 1979, he took the title of the first All-Japan Formula Three Championship.

-In 1992, he won the 24 Hours of Daytona with Kazuyoshi Hoshino and Masahiro Hasemi.
+In 1992, Suzuki won the 24 Hours of Daytona with Kazuyoshi Hoshino and Masahiro Hasemi.
 In the same year, he was runner-up in the Japanese F3000 championship.